 As you create drawings, you will use Control Point Settings to draw lines like fences, buildings and boundaries.
 Pick the line type and symbol you want and TPC will 'connect the dots' using the squence of points in the traverse.
 Insert a Gap to create spaces in the line work like when a ditch line going through a driveway cuvert.

-You will also use them to draw features like trees and power poles that aren't connected by line in the drawing.
+You will also use them to draw features like trees and power poles that aren't connected by lines in the drawing.

 Any symbol in TPC's Object Library can be used as a point symbol, even blocks you create yourself.
 Find out more about adding your own symbols.